cgarciae/NDArray/README.md

 The second goal is what you would expect from a HPC numeric library and thanks to Swift's capability of extending types and specializing functions it seems very plausible to implement this as an addon without loosing performance.

 #### Automatic Differentiation
-The third an obvious must have, Swift for TensorFlow's compiler compiler with automatic differentiation is arguably the future of ML and we should use it.
+The third an obvious must have, Swift for TensorFlow's compiler with automatic differentiation is arguably the future of ML and we should use it.

 ## Roadmap
 ##### 0.1